 On top of superb sonic performance, the LA-2A is also very straightforward to use with only two controls.
 The first control is Peak Reduction, which effectively dials in the amount of compression the signal will experience.
 The other is Gain, which applies makeup gain to the signal post-compression.

-The LA-2A has a Limit/Compress switch that effectively alters the input/output curve (the ratio and knee) of the compressor.
+The LA-2A has a Limit/Compress switch that effectively alters the compressor’s input/output curve (the ratio and knee).
 A VU meter can be set to monitor either the output level (at +4 or +10 dB) or the amount of gain reduction.